evergreen-ci/evergreen/docs/Project-Configuration/Github-Integrations.md

 Note that this is specific to Github PR checks; it won't retry a commit queue patch.
 For that, re-type `evergreen merge` (detailed below).

+#### Skip CI Testing

+Sometimes you may want to avoid having Evergreen create patches (perhaps because the work is in progress, or testing isn't relevant yet).
+Simply including `[skip-ci]` or `[skip ci]` in your PR title or description will prevent us from creating a patch until it's removed.

 #### Create a patch for manual testing

 ```